HieuVuong001/LeagueDaily/README.md

 # Known problems

 1. Data is pulled from leaguepedia, so there is a limit as to how much data a normal user can pull.
-As a result, given a too-far-away-from-present date, program's result could be truncated or incorrect.
+As a result, given a too far away date, program's result could be truncated, thus incorrect!

 2. A BO3 series could be in the same day in local time, but in UTC (default time when pulled from API), 2 matches are on the same day and 1 match is on the next day (past midnight UTC time, but still the same day local time).
+In short, if this happens, the result could appear incorrectly.
+However, the chance of this happening is rather rare (< 1% during development and testing).

-Given the goal of this project (daily update for some busy fans), I decide not to address these problems.
+Since `leaguedaily` is created as a quick way to stay updated to *recent* LoL Esports News, these problems are not addressed.
 The program works consistently enough for what it is created for.

 Cheers! 🎆